kai-z99/RaytracingPlayground/README.md

 ## Notes
 - BVH = Bounding Volume Hierarchy (used for acceleration)
 - GPU implementation leverages CUDA for parallelism
-- Scene only uses spheres with wither diffuse, metallic, or dialectric material.
+- Scene only uses spheres with either diffuse, metallic, or dialectric material.